A Complete Shore Station

 Flexibility is standard

-Move or create new marks to reflect changing conditions, safety zones, etc
+Move or create new virtual marks to reflect changing conditions, safety zones, etc

 Protected communication to and from your Station for privacy and data integrity